kashsuks/dial/README.md

 ## Disclaimers

 - This is an unsigned/unnotarized personal-project binary — see the Gatekeeper/SmartScreen notes above before running it on macOS or Windows.

+## AI Declaration

+I used AI for debugging the dashboard wheel along with some styling issues for different screen sizes.